 Drones have proven their potential to make a huge cultural impact by surveying farm land, limiting the spread of forest fires, strengthening security protocols and -- preventing construction accidents?

-Yes, the remote controlled, or otherwise self-operating, flying devices known as drones are making a reputation for improving working conditions at construction sites.
+Yes, the flying devices known as "drones" are making a reputation for improving working conditions at construction sites.